-- 1. Site plan

 - a.
+Site plan

+- i.
 1' = 10' minimum

-- b.
+- ii.
 Lot boundaries

-- c. streets
+- iii. streets

-- d. utilities and utility line locations
+- iv. utilities and utility line locations

-- e. existing topography on a 2' per line bais
+- v. existing topography on a 2' per line bais

-- f. finish topography on a 2' per line bais
+- vi. finish topography on a 2' per line bais

-- g. proposed improvements
+- vii. proposed improvements

-- h. building(s) location
+- viii. building(s) location

-- i. driveway location
+- ix. driveway location

-- j. walkway location
+- x. walkway location

-- k. parking areas
+- xi. parking areas

-- I. snow shed and snow storage location
+- xii. snow shed and snow storage location

-- m. dirt storage during construction
+- xiii. dirt storage during construction

-- n. drainage areas
+- xiv. drainage areas

-- o. natural features
+- xv. natural features

-- p. setbacks
+- xvi. setbacks

-- q. right of ways
+- xvii. right of ways

-- r. easements, including access easements to other Lots and properties

-- s. any legal and recorded restrictions

-- photographs of the property, including photographs of the road immediately in front and adjacent to and by which the Lot is accessed, are encouraged - 2.
-Roof plans shall utilize a scale of $\frac{1}{4}$ inch equals one foot ($\frac{1}{4}$ " = 1 foot). - 3.
-Floor plans shall utilize a scale of $\frac{1}{4}$ inch equals one foot ($\frac{1}{4}$ " = 1 foot). - 4.
-Architectural elevations at a 1⁄4" = 1' scale, indicating both approximate existing and proposed grade lines, finish floor elevations, top of slab elevation, and overall height with regard to average existing grade. - 5.
-Proposed landscaping and irrigation plans detailing all plantings and their sizes. - 6.
-All improvements outside of the main building - Exterior wall section and details, including chimney, exterior stairs, decks, railings, and supports - All exterior finishes shall be identified on the elevations by location, style, colors, and material. - physical samples of all exterior finishes shall be provided.
-Stonework, railings, ad decking can be represented by a photo.
-All samples must be smaller than 6" by 6". - 10.
-Images of exterior lighting
+- xviii. easements, including access easements to other Lots and properties - xix. any legal and recorded restrictions - xx. photographs of the property, including photographs of the road immediately in front and adjacent to and by which the Lot is accessed, are encouraged - b.
+Roof plans shall utilize a scale of $\frac{1}{4}$ inch equals one foot ( $\frac{1}{4}$ " = 1 foot). - c.
+Floor plans shall utilize a scale of $\frac{1}{4}$ inch equals one foot ( $\frac{1}{4}$ " = 1 foot). - c.
+Architectural elevations at a 1⁄4" = 1' scale, indicating both approximate existing and proposed grade lines, finish floor elevations, top of slab elevation, and overall height with regard to average existing grade. - d.
+Proposed landscaping and irrigation plans detailing all plantings and their sizes. - d.
+Any other proposed improvements. - e.
+Exterior wall section and details, including chimney, exterior stairs, decks, railings, and supports. - f.
+All exterior finishes shall be identified on the elevations by location, style, material, and color. - g.
+Image or sample of exterior lighting in compliance with Gunnison County Land Use Resolution (LUR). .
+Exterior lighting shall be noted on the floor plans and the elevations. - h.
+A perspective sketch may be required to serve as a visual aid. - B. Procedure for Plan Review - 1.
+Plans, fees, and material samples are dropped at the Property Management Company by the first of the month. - 2.
+The DRC Manager and the retained Architect will have ten days to review the technical aspects of the project.
+The Manager will submit a letter to the project Architect detailing the needed alterations. - 3.
+If the technical alterations are minor and the project does not violate any standard design rules, the plans will be passed on to the DRC to review at the next month's meeting. - 4.
+The DRC will have 21 days to comment on the technical and aesthetic issues with the Plans. - 5.
+At the monthly DRC meeting, in the month following the submittal month, the DRC will meet in person to discuss and finalize their alterations, concerns, or approval of the project.
+Owners and architects are welcome to attend this meeting.